PvPClt/project/album_en.md

 **Woman from the hall** (pointing at an official’s portrait):

 — This man killed my husband.
-Now he teaches children about courage — and he’s the mayor of our city.
+Now he teaches children courage — and he’s the mayor of our city.
 Why?

 **Putin:**

 — He redeemed himself at the front.
 He paid for his past with blood.
-He is a hero — part of our new elite.
+He is a hero — our new elite.

 **First viewer, hiding his face**:

-— Kill a hundred Ukrainians — forgiven...
+— Have killed a hundred Ukrainians — forgiven...

 **Second viewer, hiding his face**: